-Poaching of abalone will be mitigated with physical security barriers (fences) at the land-based facility and security guards.
+Poaching of abalone will be mitigated with remote surveillance, security guards and other poaching prevention techniques.
 This will be adapted on an ongoing basis to align with current threat status.
 Should the threat increase security will be enhanced with more guards and surveillance technology.